-The planning studies are focused on the area south of Houston Street in Manhattan with an emphasis on areas beyond the boundaries of the World Trade Center site.
+The planning studies are focused on the area south of Houston Street in Manhattan with an emphasis on areas beyond the boundaries of the WTC site.

 The East River waterfront design study will explore improved alternative uses for the waterfront between the Battery Maritime Building and Pier 42 to the north, including the development of open spaces and development sites for a wide variety of uses.
 The street management plan will enable the most efficient use of street and sidewalks in Lower Manhattan through traffic data collection, traffic and parking management, and distribution of traffic information.
 A comprehensive urban design study of the spaces and services along Water Street will provide options to improve the experience along the length of the boulevard.
 The infrastructure management plan will survey and analyze Lower Manhattan's infrastructure, in particular conditions underground, and develop a strategy for improved future provision of infrastructure.
+A Chinatown Rezoning Study will consider new zoning to improve Chinatown.
+City of New York Staff will also coordinate the implementation of numerous projects in Lower Manhattan.

 These planning activities will evaluate existing conditions and analyze, design, and develop options to improve uses, public space, and access.
-These activities may include the following activities:

-architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines.
+The activities will also include coordination of activities necessary to implement LMDC HUD funded projects by New York City staff.
+Activities may include the following: architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines.